Urkaz/urkaz.github.io/assets/data/games/xuan-yuan-sword-7.md

 #### Cloth Physics

-One of the first things we noticed about the game was the usage of cloth phyisics in some of the main character outfits.
-This made the CPU struggle a lot, reducing the fps to 20 when only two simulated clothes were on the screen.
+One of the first issues we noticed was the use of cloth physics in some of the main characters' outfits.
+It hit the CPU hard as just two simulated cloth elements on screen could drop the framerate to 20 FPS.

-I implemented a frame skipping feature for cloth based on the screen size of the actor, so far away actors executed the cloth simulation less frequently than the main character, but this wasn't enough and it was still consuming a lot of CPU time.
+I added a frame-skipping system for cloth, based on how big the character appears on screen.
+This meant faraway characters ran their cloth simulation less often than the main character.
+But even with that, CPU usage was still too high.

-I've reasearched what Unreal 4.24 was using for cloth physics, and it resulted to be the widespread Physics library.
-The source code and the tools used to compile it for Unreal were available in the source code, so I decided to recompile the entire library, removing some physic steps that weren't needed (some extra safety checks for example) and using the fastmath flag.
+I looked into what Unreal 4.24 was using for cloth physics and found it was based on the NvCloth library.
+The source code and the build tools were included in the engine, so I recompiled the whole library, removing some unnecessary physics steps (like extra safety checks), and enabled the fastmath flag.

-With those two changes, I managed to reach an acceptable CPU time, increasing the total of simulated cloths from 2 to 5 before reaching a critical point, leaving room for other CPU tasks.
+With those two changes, I managed to cut CPU usage enough to support up to five cloth elements on screen instead of two, freeing up CPU resources for the rest of the game.

 #### Tick Interval Manager plugin

-Some scenes had a big number of enemies around, patroling and awaiting for the player to be near before acting.
-All those actors were still ticking even if they were outside the player vision or far away.
+Some scenes had tons of enemies patrolling or waiting for the player.
+All those actors were still ticking, even if they were far from the camera or off-screen.

-I created a plugin (which was later used in other projects) that optimized the ticking actors.
-This plugin checked if the actor was recently rendered and the distance to the player, and applied a reduction of the Tick Interval dynamically to the actor itself and its components.
+So I created a plugin (which ended up being reused in other projects) that dynamically adjusted tick intervals.
+It checked whether each actor had been rendered recently and how far it was from the player, and adjusted both the actor's tick rate and its components accordingly.

 <gallery>
     /img/games/screenshots/xys7/tickmanager1.png | Distance and visibility configuration.